 2) The mace petroglyph was located only a few human steps away from the vertical crevice that provided access to this high rockshelter on May’s Mace Bluff.
 This petroglyph was obviously linked to Mississippian ideology, social structure, and ritual at the Mound Bottom site.
 Its specific location was clearly no random occurrence.
 Perhaps the mace petroglyph and this unusual rockshelter were functionally and ritually related?
 What might the nature of such a relationship have been?

 Dr. Albert Einstein was in love with the utility of imagination in the conduct of scientific inquiry.
-Consider the following statements (Great-Quotes 2013:1-3) by this physicist:
+Consider the following statements (GQ 2013:1-3) by this famous physicist:

 If it is not allowed to flow too rapidly or go too wild, causing it to outrun its evidential headlight beams, imagination can be quite useful for formulating testable hypotheses in American archaeology.